 2. Parents are encouraged to save to reduce the burden on their only children to take care of them when he/she grows after the introduction of the policy, economic indicators have been favourable, especially per capita ones.

 - Human rights and freedoms abuse

 - Results could have been achieved without this strict policy eg. Thailand

 Gender equality policies and anti-trafficking policies

-According to the UN population research, Asia and Latin America have been the main beneficiaries of demographic dividend and countries in Sub Saharan Africa are yet to benefit from it.
+According to the UN population research, Asia and Latin America have been the main beneficiaries of the demographic dividend and countries in Sub-Saharan Africa are yet to benefit from it.

-Examples of countries that experience demographic dividend: Japan, South Korea, Taiwan, Thailand, Brazil, Argentina
+Examples of countries that experience demographic dividend include Japan, South Korea, Taiwan, Thailand, Brazil, Argentina

 - Serves as a source of attraction to foreign investors.

 - Increases the availability of cheap labour.

 - Government revenue increases once the population is employed